Assertion language

 etc., which Michelson types have.
 So you could use, for instance, set (list

-in an annotation while it is invalid in Michelson since set
+int) in an annotation while it is invalid in Michelson since set requires a

 problem because our interest is the behavior of Michelson code and no need to use